ESTABLISHED 2006

 The answer is straightforward: feed your horse like a horse.
 Here’s how:

-• Provide free-choice hay, ideally meadow hay, with a diverse range of grasses.
-Avoid haylage or alfalfa for metabolic horses.
+• Grass forage first - provide free-choice hay, ideally meadow hay with a diverse range of grasses.
+Avoid alfalfa for metabolic horses.

-• UK forage is notoriously low in key minerals like magnesium, zinc, copper, and phosphorous.
-Use a forage-balancer like our EquiVita range to fill these gaps.
+• Balance the nutrient deficiencies - our UK forage is notoriously low in key minerals such as magnesium, zinc, copper, and phosphorous, plus many more.
+Use a forage-balancer like our non-synthetic EquiVita range to plug these gaps.
+For more insights on mineral balancing, see our Mineral Solutions page in the Advice Centre above.

-Feeding your horse this way doesn’t just simplify your feedroom - it transforms their health, behavior, and overall well-being.
+Feeding your horse this way doesn’t just simplify your feedroom - it transforms their health, behaviour, and overall well-being.

 1. Prioritise forage - hay is king.

-2. Supplement with the right forage-balancer to address nutrient gaps.
+2. Supplement with an appropriate non-synthetic forage balancer to address the nutrient gaps.

 3. Skip the confusion of multiple feeds; keep it simple with a healthy, grass-fibre-forage-based carrier.

 It’s that easy.
-With the right diet, your horse can thrive.
-So let’s clear out those shiny bags of promises and give Ned the real nutrition he deserves.
+With the right diet, your horse will thrive.

 What about vitamins?